-What is the difference between Shut Down, Stop, Suspend and Pause operations?
+This article explains the difference between Shut Down, Stop, Suspend and Pause actions.

-Shutting down Windows in Parallels Desktop is just like shutting down Windows on a PC.
-All Windows programs close, giving you the opportunity to save your progress if necessary, and Windows stops running.
+Shutting down virtual machine in Parallels Desktop is just like shutting down Windows on a PC.
+All Windows applications close, giving you the opportunity to save your progress if necessary, and Windows stops running.

 To shut down Windows, do one of the following: